Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Fire in the Hole.

 You've developed a new toy, much to the regret of your enemies.
-You gain the following benefits:

 * The costs for crafting your Bombs is halved, and you can craft up to 2 bombs per short rest.
 * Your maximum number of bombs now equals your proficiency bonus.